 - Moisture negatively affects a systems functionality and shortens its service-life.
 Moisture will corrode carrier, conduit & containment piping, leak detection or pull cables and it will degrade insulation.
 It is important that the air space in these systems is kept dry.
-If water enters the system, make note of the location in the system and contact Rovanco immediately so you can be instructed as to how to dry out the system.
-If piping system utilizes aerogel or mineral wool insulation & gets wet, there is the possibility the insulation could emit an ammonia odor that should dissipate as the system dries out but could persist until the system is totally dried out.
-If possible & ideally the system should be returned to a dry state before installation and operation unless manufacturer recomends otherwise. - A combination of moisture in the air space and high operating temperatures will accelerate the destruction of piping, its coating and any insulation.
+If any type of moisture is detected, it must be dried immediately so system is returned to a dry state during installation and operation. - A combination of moisture in the air space and high operating temperatures will accelerate the destruction of piping, its coating and any insulation.
 This can result in costly repairs, system damage and possibly system failure.
 Therefore, do not ever operate these systems under the negative conditions of moisture presence and high temperatures. - Gland seals provide a seal against a service pipe while still allowing that service pipe to have axial movement.
 Therefore, it is important all gland seals are adjusted properly to these conditions are met and there is no binding of the service pipe. - End seal vents and drain piping play an important role in keeping the air space dry.
 They allow the annular air space to vent and drain as well as prevent moisture ingress.
 So it is important end seal vents and drain piping is installed properly.
 This will allow them to function as intended. - One important detail that will help keep the air space dry and drainable is to assure the piping system is installed with the proper slope so any moisture can drain as intended.